yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ```
 Lastly, start the VM.
 If any network interface names are numbered oddly on the macOS VM, open `/Library/Preferences/SystemConfiguration` in Finder and delete `preferences.plist` and `NetworkInterfaces.plist`.
 Reboot the VM.

-## PCI-Passthrough for Graphics Card
+## PCI Passthrough for Graphics Card

 Same as above, except we need to attach the `vfio_pci` driver to multiple PCI-e addresses.
 Below, I also passthrough my entire USB 3.0 controller!